By Audley USA specialist Beth

 The tour is led by an expert in Yosemite’s ecology.
 As soon as I’d boarded the bus, my guide, Grant, captivated me with his knowledge and tales of the park.
 We heard all about its European-American discovery in the early 1800s, the geological processes behind the rock formations you see today, and the wildlife that thrives here, from mule deer to black bears.

-Guided walk among giant sequoias
+Guided hike among giant sequoias

 Within easy reach of Yosemite to the south is Nelder Grove.
 Here, some of the world’s oldest and tallest trees have been growing for millennia, some reaching more than 60 m (200 ft) in height.
 While technically outside the park, it’s far less visited than Mariposa Grove which lies within the park’s boundaries, and its giant sequoias are just as impressive.